 - A checklist or a template that someone else created

-The content upgrade was a spreadsheet that contained the exact text of the cold email and follow up messages that a reader could simply copy and paste.
+The content upgrade was a spreadsheet that contained the exact text of the cold email and follow-up messages that a reader could simply copy and paste.
 It also included the text of a job description to hire a contractor to do the prospecting for you and a report template to track the success of the email.

-A swipe file or look book is a collection of proven examples for a reader to ‘swipe’ inspiration from.
-A great example of this is the email service providers like Mailchimp, Aweber and Constant Contact.
-Every Christmas, they do a series of posts in the run up to the holidays on how businesses can succeed.
-Along with these posts they provide a downloadable ebook of examples of past holiday campaigns that readers can take inspiration from.
+A swipe file or lookbook is a collection of proven examples for a reader to ‘swipe’ inspiration from.
+A great example of this is the email service providers like Mailchimp.
+Every now and then, they do a series of posts on how businesses can succeed.
+Along with these posts, they provide a downloadable examples of email campaigns that readers can take inspiration from.

-If you fancy yourself as an expert, or have a considerable knowledge base on a specific subject, why not curate an eBook.
+If you fancy yourself as an expert or have a considerable knowledge base on a specific subject, why not curate an eBook?
 How-to guides work particularly well.
 It can be small, about 6-7 pages, but it must cover the topic well.
 Big text and lots of pictures.
 You’ve invested your time, efforts and resources so offer it as exclusive content for subscribers only.

 Engage leads by offering a recording/podcast of a recent webinar.
 A webinar is an excellent way to showcase the benefits of your product to potential customers.
 Or why not interview an industry expert on a topic your readers are interested in and provide a recording of the interview as bonus content?
-Check out Chris Penn‘s weekly marketing podcast, Marketing Over Coffee with John Wall for insights.

 Evaluate how strong of a lead the prospect is and how good a fit they are for your product using a survey.
 Try building a survey for your own industry or job role; ‘The top 10 skills needed to be a great X.’ Offer the survey at the end of the blog post behind an opt-in form and make the answers shareable for even further brand exposure.